jonasrauber/arxiv-bear-app/README.md

 5. ⌘V

 I wish a single step would be sufficient, but the whole process is actually really fast once you get used to it.

+## License

+This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.